yURInation02/Activity-Picker/README.md

 4/19: Added a pickedLast key to a JSON object
-      Finished a random picker (SIMPLE) and added HTML/CSS for overlay
+      Finished a random picker (SIMPLE) and added HTML/CSS for overlay added localStorage to JS to save data locally.
+Might not need JSON unless we use backend

 List of activities:
     Magic